rvidakovic/daa-choices-tools-test/AdChoices Signal/README.md

 # AdChoices Signal Specification
-This specification defines the format for encoding users' IBA preferences.
+This specification defines the format for encoding users' interest-based advertising (IBA) preferences.
 It is designed to be extensible and can be associated with various identifiers such as cookie IDs, mobile advertising IDs, or hashed emails.

 ## Key Concepts